 Category Archives: Comic Books

-But what now?
+The short answer is yes, it does.
+Read the rest of this entry

+But in a lot of ways it does.
 Read the rest of this entry

 The Man of Steel has been a part of my life for nearly the entire time I’ve been on this planet.
 From the Superman doll my parents bought me at the Warner Bros store (RIP), to watching Dean Cain weekly on Lois & Clark, Superman was one of the first comic book characters I remember really enjoying as a kid.
 While he doesn’t have quite as big a space in my heart as Spider-Man or Batman, Superman is still a character that I hold in pretty high regard, and, surprisingly to me, he becomes more appealing the older I get.
 While the fact that he was pretty much synonymous with the term “superhero” was enough to get me hooked as a kid, as I’ve grown up I’ve started to realize that the real strength in Superman isn’t his power set, it’s who he is as a symbol.
 Read the rest of this entry

 This August, the Fantastic Four finally returns to the Marvel Universe.
 After an absence that felt longer than it actually was, we’re finally getting Reed, Sue, Ben, and Johnny back on the comic racks.
 It’s pretty damn exciting, and really has me excited in a way I haven’t been in a long time when it comes to the FF.
 But maybe that was Marvel’s plan all along….
 Read the rest of this entry

 I’ve recently begun the massive undertaking of rewatching the Marvel Studios releases in preparation for Infinity War, and while I’m only three movies in, that’s still enough to make me take pause and recognize one of the coolest aspects of the MCU: the gradual evolution of Tony Stark.
 Read the rest of this entry